1000Bulbs/laptop/Workspace.md

 ## Using `@<command>` in place of `./bin/<command>`

 Rails projects use the `./bin` directory to house definitions of all the various Rails commands, so they run in the context of the application.
-And example would be:
+An example would be:

 ```bash
 ./bin/rake db:migrate